andre-ye/uni/docs/nsciences/astr-101/textbook.md

 - SN 1987A helped us confirm theories about heavy element production
 - Decay of radioactive nickel and cobalt

+### 23.4: Pulsars and the Discovery of Neutron Stars
+- After a type 2 supernova explosion, all that is left behind is a neutron star or a black hole
+- Neutron stars are the densest objects in the universe
+  - Interior: 95% neutrons
+  - A neutron star is a giant atomic nucleus
+- Diameter of a neutron star is the size of a small town
+- Neutrons make their presence clear even across large areas of sapce
+- 1967 discovery of reglar pulses of radio radiation
+- Pulsars: pulsating radio sources

+A Spinning Lighthouse Model
+- Pulsars are spinning neutron stars -- you see a pulse of light every time the beam points in your direction; radiation sweeps across space
+- Neutron stars can turn very rapidly due to conservation of angular momentum
+- Neutron stars can complete a full spin in a fraction of a second
+- A magnetic field becomes highly compressed
+- MIsalignment of rotational axis with the magnetic axis
+- Crab Nebula pulsar is gradually slwoling down

+The evolution of pulsars
+- One new pulsar is born in the galaxy every 25-100 years
+- Lifetime of a pulsar is 10m years
+- Pulsar beams might miss us

+### 23.5: The Evolution of Binary Star Systems

+### 23.6:

 ---

 ## Philosophical Relevance